-- to attract excellent students from all around the world to intensive Ph.D. training programs in Germany, preparing them for careers in science, - to integrate Max Planck scientists in top-level scientific training of junior scientists, - to intensify the ties to the universities owing to the participation of internationally renowned Max Planck scientists in joint teaching activities, and - to strengthen international relationships by providing individual support to each student and by exposing foreign students to German culture and the German language.
+- to attract excellent students from all around the world to intensive PhD training programs in Germany, preparing them for careers in science, - to integrate internationally renowned Max Planck researchers into top-level scientific training programs for junior scientists, and - to strengthen international relationships by providing individual support to each student and by exposing foreign students to German culture and the German language.

-By now, 67 International Max Planck Research Schools have been established involving 73 Max Planck Institutes, 36 German universities and 26 universities abroad.
-About 3,200 PhD students from 123 countries are presently enrolled.
+By now, 66 International Max Planck Research Schools have been established involving 83 Max Planck Institutes, 36 German universities, and 26 universities abroad.
+Over 3,200 PhD students from 123 countries are presently enrolled.